Advanced Vocab Words - Set 8 Flashcards

 26

-# Fill in the blank with the most appropriate vocabulary word.
-The dish was surprisingly \_\_\_\_\_\_, even for the picky eater. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: The dish was surprisingly \_\_\_\_\_\_, even for the picky eater. ## Footnote ***Hint:*** *Starts with "p" and means "pleasant to taste or acceptable".*

 palatable ## Footnote *palatable (**pal**-ih-tuh-bull)* adj. acceptable to one's taste or mind